 This is an aggressive type of cancer that can rapidly spread and be fatal.
 It often starts with a change in a mole or a new growth on normal skin.
 It is associated with ultraviolet radiation (UV) exposure from sunbeds, intermittent sun exposure and a history of sunburn, especially in childhood.

 Melanoma is a cancer that develops in the melanocytic cells in the epidermal layer of the skin.
 It may start in an existing mole but can also develop as a new growth on normal skin.
 More rarely melanomas can be found under the nails, in the eye or on areas of the body not normally exposed to the sun.

 If untreated, melanoma cancers metastasise – that is, cancer cells from the melanoma break away and spread to other areas of the body.
 Malignant melanoma if found early and treated promptly can have an excellent outlook.

 The number of people affected by melanoma in Northern Ireland continues to increase each year and since the 1990s the incidence of melanoma has doubled.
-Survival from the disease is excellent – 96.7% after one year among men and 99.6% among women diagnosed in 2010-2013.
+Survival from the disease is excellent – 96.8% after one year among men and 99.6% among women diagnosed between 2011-2015.

-Five year survival for patients diagnosed between 2005-2009 was 88.0% among men and 92.5% among women.
+Five year survival for diagnoses between 2011-2015 is 89.7% among men and 92.6% among women.
 Survival from this disease is generally very good here compared to survival in other countries.